Elocil/OperationalResearch_Pv_detection/README.md

 # OperationalResearch

-This repository contains **two distinct but complementary projects** related to solar energy analysis and computer vision, developed using Python.
+This repository contains **two distinct projects** related to solar energy analysis and computer vision, developed using Python.

 ---